 Deicing Chemicals

 Each winter, state, county, and local transportation departments stock their arsenal with the tools necessary to face whatever winter storms may bring.
-This arsenal includes a variety of chemicals to melt snow and ice.
-This preparedness has a high price tag; in the U.S., an estimated $2 billion is spent each year on chemicals, materials, labor, and equipment for winter road maintenance.
+This includes a variety of chemicals to melt snow and ice.
+This preparedness has a high price tag: in the U.S., an estimated $2 billion is spent each year on chemicals, materials, labor, and equipment for winter road maintenance.

-The most commonly used and economical deicer is sodium chloride, better known as salt; 15 million tons of deicing salt are used in the U.S. each year.
+The most used and economical deicer is sodium chloride, better known as salt; 15 million tons of deicing salt are used in the U.S. each year.
 Salt is effective because it lowers the freezing point of water, preventing ice and snow from bonding to the pavement and allowing easy removal by plows.
 However, the use of salt is not without problems.
-Salt contributes to the corrosion of vehicles and infrastructure, and can damage water bodies, ground water, and roadside vegetation.
-These issues have led to the investigation and use of other chemicals as substitutes for and supplements to salt.
+Salt contributes to the corrosion of vehicles and infrastructure and can damage water bodies, groundwater, and roadside vegetation.
+These issues have led to the use of other chemicals as substitutes for and supplements to salt.
 Other deicing chemicals include magnesium chloride, potassium acetate, calcium chloride, calcium magnesium acetate, and potassium chloride (these are described below).
+Abrasives such as sand are often used in conjunction with deicing chemicals to provide traction for vehicles, particularly on corners, intersections, and steep grades.
+However, when sand is overused, it often ends up in the environment, either as dust particles that contribute to air pollution or in runoff to streams and rivers.

 Back to Top